A MIX OF EASE AND BURDEN: SEBI’s latest regulatory push redefines the role of DTs and issuers

 SEBI proposed to provide an indicative list of eligible expenses for utilisation of REF (refer CP).
 Additionally, for eligible expenses, a mere intimation to the debenture holders would be sufficient to utilise REF.
 However, for other expenses, prior approval is still required.
 DTs will also be required to furnish a certificate from the auditor (format is yet to be notified) to the stock exchanges w.r.t eligible expenses to claim from REF.

 Newly inserted Reg.
-15A(3) allows DTs to utilise REF in the manner specified by SEBI.
-Manner of utilisation and other conditions, as approved by SEBI above, are yet to be notified.
+15A(3) in the DT Regs allows DTs to utilise REF in the manner specified by SEBI.
+Manner of utilisation and other conditions, as approved by SEBI above, have been notified by SEBI Circular 2, which has the effect of modifying Chapter IV of Master Circular for Debenture Trustees. .

 Issuers to furnish information to DTs [Reg.
 56 of LODR]